Localization strategy - How to build with examples

-Today, you're going to learn how to build your strategy for a successful globalization.
+Today, you're going to learn how to build a localization strategy that will help you grow your company quickly.

 You will get a method on how you can increase your sales and make your customers more happy.